Thursday, 14 November 2024

 Aiv PUGLIELLI (North-Eastern Metropolitan) (12:20): You have just used a few terms in your response to my substantive question, and people have raised concerns that terms like ‘neighbourhood’ and ‘areas’ can be interpreted as quite broad and could be interpreted to mean somewhere quite different to the situation where they are currently living.
 Could you please confirm for the house that all residents in these redevelopments will be able to return to the same estate once these developments have been completed?

 Harriet SHING (Eastern Victoria – Minister for Housing, Minister for Water, Minister for Equality) (12:21): Again, it is about understanding what eligibility looks like.
 We do everything we can to make sure that people can exercise the decisions that are right for them, and it is also spelt out very, very comprehensively in the relocation policy manual that is online on the Homes Victoria website.
 What I would perhaps offer is an opportunity for you to go through that particular policy and then we can sit down and go through what that looks like.
 Neighbourhood and the identification of neighbourhood will vary from place to place and from person to person.
 Physical proximity to neighbourhood again may well change.
-When we are talking about multifaith and multicultural communities, for example, ‘neighbourhood’ might have a very, very different meaning than to somebody who has specific accessibility or medical needs for what that relocation right of return looks like.
+When we are talking about multifaith and multicultural communities, for example, ‘neighbourhood’ might have a very, very different meaning to somebody who has specific accessibility or medical needs for what that relocation right of return looks like.
 So, again, I am very, very happy to provide you with that detail and to sit down and take you through what that process looks like.